Heaven’s Gate, Jonestown, Scientology, Manson Family … destructive cults abound.

 Is Cult Branding Right For Your Business?

-But whether you’re poised to establish a Cult Brand or not, there’s a lot you can learn from the psychological dynamics of cults and how they form.
+But, whether you’re poised to establish a Cult Brand or not, there’s a lot you can learn from the psychological dynamics of cults and how they form that can be applied to any business of any size.

 For example, they instruct you on how to: